netmod-wg/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

  'defined-sets':
  : These lists specify a set of IP addresses, port numbers, protocols, ICMP types, and aliases.
 Similar to {{!RFC8519}}, unauthorized write access to these
-      list can allow intruders to modify the entries so as to permit traffic that should not be permitted, or deny traffic that should be permitted.
+      lists can allow intruders to modify the entries so as to permit traffic that should not be permitted, or deny traffic that should be permitted.
 The former may result in a DoS attack, or compromise a device.
 The latter may result in a DoS attack.